 ICANN does not allow for two or more identical gTLDs.
 If there are two or more applications for the same gTLD, applicants will be required to follow the string contention procedures outlined in the Applicant Guidebook.
-Applicants should also be aware that the same specific rules will apply if two or more gTLD strings are considered to be similar by the string confusion evaluation panel.
-The two processes proposed by ICANN to deal with the identical and similar gTLD applications are auctions and comparative evaluation.
+Applicants should also be aware that the same specific rules will apply if two or more gTLD strings are considered to be highly similar by a panel of experts.
+The two processes proposed by ICANN to deal with the identical and similar gTLD applications are auctions and community priority (comparative) evaluation.
 The latter applies only in cases where there is a community-based applicant.